 Broadcom MASTERS (Math, Applied Science, Technology, and Engineering for Rising Stars) is a national competition for 6th- 8th grade students designed to inspire and encourage the nation's young scientists, engineers and innovators.

-Semifinalists were announced on September 3 and finalists were announced on September 17, 2014.
-Winners were named on Tuesday, October 28.
+The 2016 Broadcom MASTERS semifinalists were announced on September 6, finalists were announced on September 20, and winners were named on November 1.

 Contact us for more information about the Broadcom MASTERS.